WordPress/Advanced-administration-handbook/upgrade/filezilla.md

 ## Connecting

-In the Toolbar of FileZilla main window, Select the down arrow of most left icon “Open the Site Manager”, and select your FTP server from drop down list.
+Go to the first icon in the toolbar of Filezilla's main window, “Open the Site Manager”, click the down arrow, and select your FTP server from dropdown list.

-Or, start Site Manager from **File > Site Manager**, select your FTP server and click ‘Connect’.
+Alternatively, start the Site Manager from **File > Site Manager**, select your FTP server, and click ‘Connect’.

-If all is well, then in the top window of FileZilla, you will have seen a series of messages, and in the large window, you will see a listing of the files will appear.
+Following the appearance of a series of messages in the small window (Message Log), you should then see the list of the files on your server in the large window (Remote Directory Tree).

 ## Troubleshooting